HemalathaRamanujam2022/us_accidents_analysis/README.md

 1. Google Cloud platform - GCP

--   Google loud storage (GCS) to hold the raw data and parquet files and serve as data lake
+-   Google loud storage (GCS) to hold the raw data and parquet files and serve as data lake.

--   Google big query data warehouse (DW) with datasets to hold the data warehouse tables and views
+-   Google big query data warehouse (DW) with datasets to hold the data warehouse tables and views.

--   Google compute engine (GCE) for improved performance and reliability of the ETL pipeline
+-   Google compute engine (GCE) for improved performance and reliability of the ETL pipeline.

 -   Google Looker Studio for publishing the reports visualized using data from the DW.

--   Dataproc cluster inside GCP to run the Pyspark job
+-   Dataproc cluster inside GCP to run the Pyspark job.

 2. Terraform ( https://www.terraform.io/ ) Infrastructure as a Code
-    tool was used for creating the GCP resources to add human error and improve deployment operations
+    tool was used for creating the GCP resources to add human error and improve deployment operations.

 3. Mage.ai ( <https://www.mage.ai/> ) as the workflow orchestration
     tool for the data.